 One-half of the dynamic duo that is the Yacht & Beach Club, Disney’s Beach Club Resort draws crowds each year with its whimsical gingerbread display.
 No, it isn’t a larger-than-life gingerbread sandcastle, although that would be super neat and thematically appropriate.
 Instead, it’s a life-sized gingerbread carousel that actually rotates.

-For 2022, the Beach Club’s display is themed after some of the most iconic Disney Princesses, including Snow White, Belle, Jasmine, Tiana and Elsa.
-You can even see a tiny tribute to Cinderella Castle at the top.
+For 2022, the Beach Club’s display was themed after some of the most iconic Disney Princesses, including Snow White, Belle, Jasmine, Tiana and Elsa.
+There was even a tiny tribute to Cinderella Castle at the top.
 While there are also a couple of beach-chic Christmas trees here, as well as strings of garland studded with buoys and other coastal trinkets, the star(fish) of the show at the Beach Club Resort during the holidays is definitely the gingerbread carousel.

 Thankfully, conveniently located just a short walk from the International Gateway entrance to Epcot in World Showcase, the Beach Club is blissfully easy to get to and a welcome escape from the craziness of the International Festival of the Holidays.
 While you’re in the area, hop next door to Disney’s Yacht Club Resort to extend your yuletide tour.